charliewynn/charliewynn.github.io/_posts/2024-02-26-pocket-counter.md

 I also considered trying to build an output buffer for the time and calculate which number in the buffer I should be displaying based on the current sub-second time.
 This would keep me from trying to do calculations then delay appropriately.
 But also seemed like a nightmare to debug if there were issues.

-I've run the timer for about half an hour and so far it seems to keep time accurately
+I've run the timer for about half an hour and so far it seems to keep time accurately.

+Since I keep track of time based on the millis() since boot and not just adding 1 every time I _think_ a second has passed it is able to accurately track the time even if it does miss finishing a cycle in time.
+Before I fixed a few bugs it would occasionally appear to skip a second when you watched the display when it was taking 1.05s to print the time, after 20 seconds you would miss one display cycle (although it would still stay accurate).
+With a few bug fixes I haven't noticed this happening anymore but I think it is okay if it does happen :\)